Olafokjm/portfolio/README.md

 # Portfolio
-Kevin's Portfolio
+Kevin's Portfolio.
-Portfolio created with HTML, CSS, Bootstrap and JS
+Created with HTML, CSS, Bootstrap and JS